ZachDaChampion/ZachDaChampion/README.md

 # Quadrature Encoder

 I designed and 3d-printed a simple quadrature encoder.
-It uses two photointerruptors to measure the rotation of a spinning disk.
+It uses two photo-interruptors to measure the rotation of a spinning disk.
 The disk has a series of slits around its perimeter that the photointerruptors can detect.